 Top Best Micro Four Thirds Lenses for Video in 2019

-Designed for small cameras, Micro Four Thirds (MFT) lenses are best for travel and video shooting.
-Most mirrorless cameras are compatible with MFT lenses.
-After spending weeks researching and testing, this is the list of the best Micro Four Thirds lenses for the best lenses for video, portraits, telephoto, macro and wide.
-The best MFT lenses for video should be:
+Designed for small cameras, Micro Four Thirds (MFT) lenses are best for travel photography and video shooting.
+Why?
+Well, most mirrorless cameras are compatible with MFT lenses.
+After spending weeks researching and testing, this is the list of top recommendations of MFT lenses for video, portraits, telephoto, macro and wide.
+The top best MFT lenses for video should be: